Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

-The corresponding real part $G_{R}$ and imaginary part $G_{I}$ of the dynamic conductance versus chemical potential $\mu$ are plotted in Figs. \ref{fig: conductance}(c) and \ref{fig: conductance}(d).
-Both $G_R$ and $G_I$ achieve their maximum at $\mu_{\xi}=\epsilon_{i}$, where the resonance peaks are positioned.
-In accordance with Eq.~(\ref{eq:final_conductance}) the electrons with energies $\mu_{\zeta}-\Omega\leq\epsilon\leq\mu_{\zeta}$ can participate in the transport processes by absorbing a photon of energy $\Omega$.
-For $\Omega\rightarrow 0$ the dynamic conductance reaches its maximum near resonances and reduces to dc conductance $G_{\xi\zeta}(\Omega\rightarrow 0)=e^{2}T_{\xi\zeta}(\mu_{\zeta}, \Omega\rightarrow 0)/h$.
-The dc conductance has four peaks emerging from the peaks in the resonant tunneling transmission function $T_{dc}(\epsilon)$ [black lines in Figs. \ref{fig: conductance}(a) and \ref{fig: conductance}(c)].
-Following the behavior of $T_{I}$, the imaginary part of the dynamic conductance $G_I$ approaches zero for $\Omega\rightarrow 0$ [black lines in Figs. \ref{fig: conductance}(b) and \ref{fig: conductance}(d)].
-The considerable contribution of the displacement current to the total current is reflected in the decrease of $G_{R}$, and the increase of $G_{I}$ near resonances with increasing $\Omega$, as the displacement current opposes the change of the particle charge current under ac bias [red and blue dot-dashed lines in Figs. \ref{fig: conductance}(c) and \ref{fig: conductance}(d)].
-For a small value of both $\Gamma$ and $\Omega$, complex components $T_{R}$ and $G_{R}$ show sharp resonant peaks.
-However, with the increase of $\Omega$, each of the peaks in $G_{R}$ broadens [green line in Fig. \ref{fig: conductance}(c)].
+The real part $G_{R}$ and imaginary part $G_{I}$ of the dynamic conductance versus chemical potential $\mu$ are plotted in Figs.~\ref{fig: conductance}(a) and \ref{fig: conductance}(b).
+Both $G_R$ and $G_I$ achieve their maximum at $\mu_{\zeta}=\epsilon_{i}$, where the resonance peaks are positioned.
+In accordance with Eq.~(\ref{eq:final_conductance}) the electrons in lead $\zeta=L,R$, with energies $\mu_{\zeta}-\Omega\leq\epsilon\leq\mu_{\zeta}$, can participate in the transport processes by absorbing a photon of energy $\Omega$.
+For $\Omega\rightarrow 0$ the dynamic conductance reduces to dc conductance $G_{\xi\zeta}(\Omega\rightarrow 0)=e^{2}T_{\xi\zeta}(\mu_{\zeta}, \Omega\rightarrow 0)/h$, and reaches its maximum at resonances given by the Floquet quasienergies.\cite{Floquet4} The imaginary part of the dynamic conductance $G_I$ approaches zero for $\Omega\rightarrow 0$ [black line in Fig. \ref{fig: conductance}(b)].
+The considerable contribution of the displacement current to the total current is reflected in the decrease of $G_{R}$, and the increase of $G_{I}$ near resonances with increasing $\Omega$, as the displacement current opposes the change of the particle charge current under ac bias [red and blue dot-dashed lines in Figs. \ref{fig: conductance}(a) and \ref{fig: conductance}(b)].
+For a small value of both $\Gamma$ and $\Omega$, $G_{R}$ shows sharp resonant peaks.
+However, with the increase of $\Omega$, each of the peaks in $G_{R}$ broadens [green line in Fig. \ref{fig: conductance}(a)].
 It approaches a constant value around the corresponding resonant level, with the width equal to $2\Omega$, since the inequality

 is the condition for the inelastic photon-assisted tunneling to occur.